-Basketball is a thrilling sport to watch and even more thrilling to play, but the fast-paced energy and action that makes the game so exciting also makes it incredibly dangerous sport if you aren’t a careful player.
+Basketball is a thrilling sport to watch and even more thrilling to play, but the fast-paced energy and action that makes the game so exciting also make it an incredibly dangerous sport if you aren’t a careful player.

 Some of the most common injuries on the court are ankle sprains, jammed fingers, knee and ligament tearing, deep thigh bruising, facial cuts, and foot fractures.
 Many of these injuries have quick fixes, some even quick enough to get the player right back in the game, but others can have lasting effects on athletic ability and physical health, leaving the patient in need of physical therapy.
-So while some injuries sustained during gameplay are easy fixes, you should always take preventative measures against any kind of sports related injury.
-So here are four easy ways to prevent injury:
+So while some injuries sustained during gameplay are easy fixes, you should always take preventative measures against any kind of sports-related injury.

 A good season starts in the off-season.
 Make sure you are staying healthy, active, and maintaining a balanced and well-rounded fitness program outside of basketball season.
 Similarly, every good game starts with proper practice and warm-ups, which includes stretching.
 When you engage “cold” muscles, they are more susceptible to injury than muscles that have been stretched or slowly warmed up for gameplay.